bsushsiwba/pyqt-audio-services/readme.md

 # Live Transcriber

-This project is a **real-time transcription tool** built with **PyQt5** and **OpenAI Whisper**.
+This project is a **real-time transcription tool** built with **PyQt5** and **Cloud Transcription Services**.
 It allows you to capture audio from a selected input device and transcribe it live.
 Additionally, it integrates with various cloud services for transcription and translation, including Google Cloud, Azure, and iFlyTech XFYun.

 A video guide for this project can be found here: https://bsushsiwba.neetorecord.com/watch/096bbda9-1c88-49f8-b169-9481def975c1